Securing applications is the core of Access Gateway.

 In the Attributes section, click the +.

-Scroll down to the Add new Session Attribute window.
+Scroll to the Add new Session Attribute window.

-In the Value menu, type in the name of the attribute you want to add, and then click the new attribute in the dropdown menu.
+In the Value menu, type in the name of the attribute you want to add, and then click the new attribute in the drop-down box.

 - Click Done.

 - Confirm that the Header App is displayed as Active in the Protected Applications list.